-As Council's systems continue to develop with increasing mobility and flexibility, in line with COVID-19 isolation requirements, there has been a corresponding move to laptops and tablets.
+As Council's systems continue to develop with increasing mobility and flexibility, there has been a corresponding move to laptops and tablets.
+Work from home requirements are also increasing the demand for laptop / mobile devices.

-Desktop PCs will still have a place for permanently deskbound roles; however any functions performed could easily be performed by a current laptop machine.
+Desktop PCs will still have a place for permanently deskbound roles; however, any functions performed could easily be performed by a current laptop machine.